A famous visiting preacher, the Rev. Johnson, is wrapping up his message on sacrificial love. He concludes with a story:

 To have your book recommended by Oprah’s Book Club is virtually a guarantee that sales will skyrocket.
 That’s what happened in 2005, when she announced that James Frey’s autobiography, A Million Little Pieces, was a must-read.
 The publisher advertised it as a “brutally honest” report.
 Frey wrote how he had been an outlaw, wanted in three states, in prison multiple times, on drugs, in a train accident, that is, he was living proof of what goes wrong when young people go astray.
 He sold millions of copies; but then much to Oprah’s chagrin, it turned out that the publisher had not properly verified the facts.
 Many of the key events were simply made-up: his only jail time was a few hours he spent in the local lockup while a friend arranged bail.

-As with defenders of fishy sermon illustrations, supporters of Frey have objected that a story doesn’t need to be accurate in order to be “true.”
-Post-modernists defended the book as “true for him” if not for others.
+As with defenders of fishy sermon illustrations, supporters of Frey have objected that a story doesn’t need to be “accurate” in order to be “true.”
+Post-modernists might defend the book as “true for him, or on some level” if not for others.
 Some argued that if A Million Little Pieces keeps just one kid off drugs – or if little Jimmy makes us more loving – well then, isn’t that what really matters?
 I say no: the truth does matter, and we cannot bend the facts or invent history for a justifiable end.
 More on this later.

 Let’s award the blue ribbon for “Outstanding Phony Christian Life Story” to Mike Warnke.
 When I was 15 I bought a copy of The Satan Seller (1972).
 I had already read Bill Sands’ amazing crime-to-success autobiography My Shadow Ran Fast, and so naturally I assumed that Warnke’s story was true in the same way.
 In fact, didn’t it say right in the front of the book that, “The events are absolutely as described”?
 Warnke told of his time as a highly-placed Satanic priest and how he was saved out of darkness to follow the light.
 Finally, here was an exposé of the underground Satanist movement in California and around the world.
 Christians read the titillating details of his drug use, his live-in sex slaves, the blood sacrifices.
 They rejoiced to hear that God saved him from darkness.

-Well, apparently he was not converted quite far emough: it turns out that most of his story was a fabrication.
-Other “exaggerations” were the fake PhD he claimed to have, his heroic deeds in Vietnam and cover-ups of his multiple marriages and affairs and financial misdeeds.
-When Warnke was supposedly palling around with Charles Manson, Manson himself was already behind bars.
+Well, apparently he was not converted quite far enough: it turns out that most of his story was a fabrication.
+Other “exaggerations” were the PhD he falsely claimed to have, his supposed heroic deeds in Vietnam and his cover-ups of his multiple marriages and affairs and financial misdeeds.
+When Warnke claimed to have been palling around with Charles Manson, Manson was already behind bars.

 Was Warnke justified in concocting his tale of the Dark Side?
 Can we rationalize, “If his story helps certain people come to the Lord, then isn’t it worth it?”
 No, and for several important reasons.
 First, let’s begin with the simple issue of credibility.
 When The Satan Seller broke sales records, plenty of neo-pagans and Wiccans stepped forward and declared the story simply did not ring true.
 Warnke and many Christians responded, “Well of course, that’s exactly what they would say, isn’t it!”
-Others blamed the anti-Warnke backlash on the “left-wing media.”
+Others blamed the anti-Warnke backlash on the “left-wing media”, an excuse that lies ready to hand for too many Christians who do not want to examine facts.

 The non-Christians kept insisting, and in the end they were vindicated.
 Let’s fully appreciate what happened: Satanists and Wiccans (they are different groups entirely) turned out to be in the right; Christians turned out to have been duped.
 Any further attempt to present Christ to these people is tainted by a man who lusted after money or fame or some special power to win over lost people.

-That’s one fatal result, less of credibility with people, to whom we are supposedly telling the truth.
+That’s one fatal result, the loss of credibility with people, to whom we are supposedly telling the truth.
 If they identify this story as a fake, won’t they suspect that Christians in general are gullible?
 Maybe the resurrection of Jesus is a fish tale as well.

 It is no good trying to lift up the broken wings of discredited preachers with, “Well, God is a God of forgiveness, we all make mistakes, let’s just move on.”
 When false teachers told untruths, Paul exposed their teaching in detail (2 Thess 2:1-2, for example) and even named names (1 Tim 1:20, 2 Tim 1:15).
 Teachers have a greater responsibility than do rank-and-file Christians to speak rightly (James 3:1-5).
 Not only is it permitted to expose falsehood, it’s our duty.